criblio/collector-templates/collectors/rest/sailpoint_audit/README.md

 # SailPoint REST Collector

-This collector template allows you to collect threat details from the SailPoint API.
+This collector template allows you to collect threat details from the ONPREM, self-run SailPoint API.
+The Sailpoint SaaS API is different and not yet available in the repo.

 # Installation